A general multi-scale description of metastable adaptive motion across fitness valleys: Technical results

-\end{lemma} \begin{remark} Note that \eqref{eq:ExcursionMean} corresponds to \eqref{def:rho} via $e^{(b,d)}=\lambda(\rho)$, where $\rho=b/(b+d)$. \end{remark} \begin{proof} Although the considered process takes place in continuous time, it suffices to focus on the birth and death events as jump chain in discrete time.
+\begin{proof} Although the considered process takes place in continuous time, it suffices to focus on the birth and death events as jump chain in discrete time.
 This is nothing but a simple random walk on $\N_0$ with probabilities

 and absorbing state $0$.
 From this point of view it is only a question of counting the number of paths leading from one individual to extinction consisting of exactly $k$ births and hence $k+1$ death events.
 As final step there has to happen a death since the population does not vanish before.
 So the first $2k$ events form a walk from $1$ to $1$.
 There are $\binom{2k}{k}$ of such paths but some of them would lead to extinction earlier.
 To determine their number we apply a reflection principle in the following way.
 Let $x=(x_0,x_1,\ldots,x_{2k})$ be a path leading from one to one such that there exists a $0<j<2k$ with $x_j=0$.
 Then we define the partially reflected path $\tilde{x}$ by